nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

 In this example, a new promise is created within the fulfillment handler for `p1`.
 That means the second fulfillment handler will not be executed until after `p2` has been fulfilled.
-This pattern is useful when you want to wait until a previous promise has been settled before before triggering another promise.
+This pattern is useful when you want to wait until a previous promise has been settled before triggering another promise.

 ## Responding to Multiple Promises